 Riot is another interesting and open source alternative to Skype.
 It helps you to create, share communicate, chat and call securely and also lets you bridge with other apps.
 Riot allows for file sharing, video and audio calls in 1:1 and groups.
 Riot is completely end to end encrypted.

 Riot is available for Android, IOS, Mac, Windows, Linux and there is even a browser version available.
 It is again completely open source and you find the source code for all apps in the github repo.

 Jitsi is actually a collection of several different projects that enable free and open source communications.
 Jitsi allows for chats, video, and audio conferencing via its cross-platform applications.
 The apps are available for Android, IOS, Windows, Mac, and Linux.

 Jitsi is available as open source under Apache license 2.0.
 You can find the source code for all Jitsi apps and projects in their github repo.

 Non-Open Source But Free Solutions

 The above listed open source solutions are great but they do require some setup.
 Not everyone you wish to call might be using the above software, so here are some free ones you can use.

-Skype is a great software with an amazing user base.
+Skype is great software with an amazing user base.
 However, there are many open source options available as well.
-I have listed some of my favorites in this list.
+I have listed some of my favorites on this list.
 If I missed any of your favorites, do let me know in the comments section below.